Believe (Cher album): Critical reception

 Upon release, the album received mixed responses from international music critics.
 AllMusic's Michael Gallucci called Believe Cher's "latest playground move" and said that she "merely moves through the beat factory with one drab vocal range into one endless, and personality-free, thump session" and "determinedly, if not wholeheartedly, clinging to the tail end of it".
 In his review he gave the album two-and-a-half out of five stars.
 The major criticism was the strong use of Auto-Tune which changed Cher's voice.
-Beth Johnson of Entertainment Weekly gave it a B− rating, comparing it to Madonna's Ray of Light (1998).
-She said "One minute, this dance grab bag is mimicking Ray of Light; the next, paying homage to Donna Summer's disco days — then both at once!"
-However, she did say Believe is erratic (and sometimes cheesy) as hell, but you gotta love how her Cher-ness shines."
+Beth Johnson of Entertainment Weekly gave it a B− rating, stating, "Believe is erratic (and sometimes cheesy) as hell, but you gotta love how her Cher-ness shines."
 Music critic Robert Christgau ranked the album as a choice cut, which means that the reviewer believes there is a good track, in this case, "Believe", on an album that is "not particularly good."